erandak99/bookstore/README.md

 Run the application: `php bin/console server:start`

-**Test**
+**Test Cases**

 `./vendor/bin/simple-phpunit`

 **Note:**
 * Coupon stored in coupon table.
-* "10% discount for children" stored in category table.
+* Discount details are stored in the catergory table.
+* Cart Total Value rounded for two decimal places.
-* Recommended environment is linux(Ubuntu-Development done from ubuntu-mint)
+* Recommended environment is linux(Development done from ubuntu-Mint)
 * Since there are no any user registration, cart's books store using a unique id. when user close the browser, cart item will      be lose.